 It is not possible here to go into the many challenges that may be confronted in dealing with the repair, conservation, and cleaning of such floors.
-Typically, apart from patterned tiles, there are about 40 different plain shapes, in about 12 main colors, which can vary in shade, depending upon the manufacturer, and it is not unusual to find tiles from more than one manufacturer on the same floor.
-There may be as many as 550 pieces of tile per square meter.
-There is a misconception that these tiles are glazed, the shine that they sometimes have is referred to as the ‘fire skin’ and occurs as a result of the kiln firing.
-They are made from a blend of clays, colored with metallic oxides, are the same color all the way through, and can vary in thickness from 9 to 15mm
+Typically, apart from patterned tiles, there are about 40 different plain shapes, in about 12 main colors, which can vary in shade, depending upon the manufacturer.
+It is not unusual to find tiles from more than one manufacturer on the same floor.
+There may be as many as 550 pieces of tile per square metre.
+There is a misconception that these tiles are glazed.
+In fact the shine that they sometimes have, referred to as the ‘fire skin’, occurs as a result of the kiln firing.
+They are made from a blend of clays, coloured with metallic oxides, are the same colour all the way through, and can vary in thickness from 9 to 15mm

 Loose, broken, and cracked tiles are the most common faults found in these Victorian and Edwardian floors.
 Individual loose, broken, or missing tiles can normally be replaced, and matching can take time.
 But apart from wear and tear there can be underlying problems that may not be obvious.
 Large cracks, or areas of loose tiling, are normally due to some kind of movement in the floor structure, as the screed used to bed the tiles is normally very brittle.
 Once the screed is cracked, the adhesion of the tiles to the screed will begin to fail.
 The cause of movement must be identified and remedied.

 Below are some examples of floors that we have worked on, some simple and some complex, each one having its own story.
 Click on any image to learn more or get in touch.